-BlockChain technology is the last KETTL presented because of differentiated origins and potential impact.
-As already explained, IA, Robotics, IoT, Enhanced Reality and Autonomous Vehicles integrate and leverage each other, and have been systematically applied in manufacturing to later pour into Transport and Logistics sectors.
-On the other hand, BlockChain is an independent technology that emerged in 2009, with the limited function to protect cryptocurrencies and that has surprisingly evolved to be applied to any kind of transaction in any industry.
-BlockChain also diverges from most other KETTLs as it can be considered a disruptive technology, with the potential to severely alter all processes related to digital transactions and their contract enforcement and management.
+BlockChain is an independent technology that emerged in 2009, with the limited function to protect cryptocurrencies and that has surprisingly evolved to be applied to any kind of transaction in any industry.
+BlockChain is a disruptive technology, with the potential to completely transform all digital transactions as well as contract execution and management.

-Therefore, we suggest at looking at BlockChain as much more than facilitating bitcoins, but rather as a fast-advancing technology, capable of offering enormous improvement in security, transparency, quality, reliability in any kind of transactions.
-BlockChain brings this increased security and transparency at a time when more is needed, now that other KETTLs are making complex transactions and increased cooperation possible and more inevitable.
+It is also a fast-advancing technology, capable of offering enormous improvement in security, transparency, quality, reliability in any kind of transactions.
+BlockChain brings this increased security and transparency at a time when more is needed, now that other Key Technologies are allowing more complex transactions and making possible an increased cooperation among organizations and corporations.

 BLOCKCHAIN DESCRIPTION AND COMPONENTS

 BlockChain is based on Distributed Ledger Technology (D.L.T.) with online, public and decentralised ledgers which record and share all transactions carried out.
 Unlike traditional databases, this record is synchronised between all and each of the parties participating.
 Everything is simultaneously registered in each of the ledgers and by each party, so that all participants share the same information.

 Cryptography and Peer-to Peer Network Protocols

 BlockChain also offers a suitable balance between security and transparency and provides a fundamental characteristic to fight against fraud: it allows for the addition of new information, but makes it impossible to undo or rewrite that which is already registered.
 This is achieved by cryptographic keys that serve as digital identities among transacting partners, plus a distributed peer-to-peer network, managed by a network protocol agreed to by all parties and that directly manages each of the decentralised ledgers without possibility of alteration.